Kohl's earnings: Profits plunge more than 50% annually on weak sales as consumer angst persists

 Inventories: -14%

-What else we're watching: Reiterated 2023 financial outlook
+What else we're watching: Credit card payments, 2023 outlook

+Kohl's is also not immune to the recent rise in credit card debt balances and delinquencies, as Yahoo Finance's Janna Herron reported.

+Kohl's CFO Jill Timm said "payment rates [are] down, losses up" — a potential red flag for investors.

 For the full year 2023, Kohl's expects a net sales decline of between 2% and 4%.
 Operating margin is expected to come in at 4% while adjusted earnings per share are expected to be in the range of $2.10 to $2.70.